DaniaRaharjo/indonesian_tweet_depression_detection/README.md

 # Indonesian Tweet Depression Detection using Knowledge Distillation

-This project focuses on detecting depressive content in Indonesian tweets using transformer-based language models and knowledge distillation.
+This project was completed for a NLP-course class project.
+The project focuses on detecting depressive content in Indonesian tweets using transformer-based language models and knowledge distillation.

 The system compares multiple transformer models and deploys the best-performing model for depressive tweet classification.